8bitmp3/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine/README.md

 # Setting up Istio-powered Anthos Service Mesh on Google Kubernetes Engine

-This is an example of a Google Cloud [tutorial](https://github.com/8bitmp3/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine/blob/master/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine.md) I wrote when learning how to use Istio and Anthos.
+_This is a sample from a Google Cloud [tutorial](https://github.com/8bitmp3/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine/blob/master/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine.md) I wrote when learning how to use Istio and Anthos_.

 It is designed to give a broad overview of the Anthos product suite and its major components, such as Anthos Service Mesh, Google Kubernetes Engine (GKE), and Istio for container, cluster, and service monitoring and management with Google Cloud.
 You will also be learning how to perform a clean installation of an Anthos Service Mesh on a Google Cloud GKE cluster in your project.